 )

-# Add our workflow JSON to the container
+Add your workflow template to the container:

 image = image.add_local_file(